senya/git-check-rebase/docs/index.rst

 .. option:: --rows-hide-level {show_all,hide_equal,hide_checked}

+    DEPRECATED: use --rows-filter instead!

-    How much rows to show:
+    How many rows to show:

     show_all
         the default, show all rows